Earth-v2-0/blog/README.md

-# blog
+# Blog

-Official blog of The Earth v2.0 project
+Official blog of The Earth v2.0 project.